gui2de/ppol6818-group-poverty/ToC/02_outputs/theory_of_change.md

 ---

 ## Narrative of Initiative’s Logic
 For an adult to be past the poverty line, they would need over $2.15/day.
 That would cost $788.40 per year ($2.16 x 365) or $65.7 per month.
 We will assume that households below the poverty line currently have at least half of that amount already, or $1.08/day.
 We will therefore provide them with $1.08/day or $32.85/month per household member.
 A household of 5 people, for example, would receive $164.25/month.
-We will distribute the money to the female head of household for a duration of 10 years.
-The decision to pay the money to female heads of household is in accordance with the research that women are more likely than men to spend money in a way that benefits their children[^2].
+We will distribute the money to the head of household for a duration of 10 years.
 The decision to distribute money for 10 years is in accordance with the finding that short-term UBIs were less effective than long-term UBIs[^3].
 In terms of target area, we are choosing to prioritize the districts with the highest percentage of people in poverty.
 These districts — see table below — also have some of the highest percentage poverty gaps, or the largest distances to reach the poverty line.
 Based on these criteria, we identified the Phalombe, Nsanje, and Chitipa districts.
 ### Why Choose a UBI Intervention?

 - **Alleviating Poverty:**